tblbuildings/external-api-examples/Webhook_Susbscription_Events.md

 Triggers include:

-- Adding or removing asset from subscription
+- Adding or removing asset from api-key subscription
-- Adding or removing metrics from subscribed asset
+- Adding or removing metrics from api-key subscription

 Use this event to keep your system in sync with the assets and metrics your api-key is tracking.